wmwv/firstyear_seminar/syllabus.md

 ### Instructor Information

+Course Description and Objectives:
+Introduce first-year students to the field, practice, research, and opportunities in Physics and Astronomy.
+Students will be able to describe the variety of pursuits that physicists pursue; explain both the basic and recent topics in Physics to the lay-person; understand their own career interests and potential pursuit of Physics or other disciplines.

+Prerequisites:  None

+Organization of Course Content:
+In-class time will focus on discussions, interactive exercises, and quick presentations.
+Out-of-class time will be spent reading material and reflecting on questions about physics and the students plans for the future.

+Course requirements: weekly reading, reading quizzes, various short writing assignments, in-class presentations.

+Hours/week: 3

+Weekly assignments:
+Out-of-class activities will include readings and short writing exercises.

+Grading policy:
+25% participation;
+25% writing assignments
+25% reading quizzes
+25% in-class presentation

 ### Books and References
 1. American Institute of Physics | Society of Physics Students Career Pathways Project "Careers Toolbox"